 - Do you have someone lined up, ready to proof read it for you or will you have to wait on them?

-3. Websites of Inspiration: What do you like?
+3. Websites that inspire you: What do you like?

 - What is that I really like about this site and why?